pifroggi/vs_colorfix/README.md

  __*`fast`* (optional)__
 When speed is more important than quality.
 Will produce blocky artifacts if color differences are too big.
-I found it still usefull for large radii like 30 where the artifacts are no longer noticable, or to fix something like a prefilter.
+I found it useful for radius > 30 where artifacts are no longer noticable, or to fix something like a prefilter.
 In fast mode radius needs to be a little higher to archive a similar effect.

 ## Wavelet Color Fix